 - Both the left and right tables of an

 MAPJOINcannot be used in a

 FULL OUTER JOINclause.

-ONstatements.
-You can also use mapjoin on 1 = 1 to express a Cartesian product, for example, select /* + mapjoin(a) */ a.id from shop a join table_name b on 1=1, which may cause data expansion.
+select /* + mapjoin(a) */ a.id from shop a join table_name b on 1=1.
+However, this calculation method may lead to data expansion.

 select /* + mapjoin(a) */ a.shop_name, b.customer_id, b.total_price from shop a join sale_detail b on a.shop_name = b.shop_name;